Stay in Love

 Stay in Love (full title: Stay in Love: A Romantic Fantasy Set to Music) is the fourth studio album by American singer Minnie Riperton, released under Epic Records.
 The album features the hits "Young Willing and Able" and the Stevie Wonder collaboration "Stick Together".
 Unlike her previous works, the soft soul elements here tend to fade, replaced by a more upbeat disco sound which was the musical trend at the time.
 "Stick Together" peaked at no. 23 on Billboard's Hot Dance Play, an alternate version known as "Stick Together (Part One)" reached no. 57 on the U.S. Hot Black Singles chart.

 Stay in Love was Riperton's first disco effort and the only of her releases predominantly in the genre.
 It was also her last album for Epic Records; she subsequently signed to Capitol Records (which she recorded two albums during her lifetime).
-Moreover, this was Ripperton's first album since her debut, Come to My Garden, that didn't feature her husband Richard Rudolph as a producer or co-producer, although Rudolph still co-wrote the songs.
-In his place as producer was Motown veteran Freddie Perren in his only collaboration with Ripperton.
+Moreover, this was Riperton's first album since her debut, Come to My Garden, that didn't feature her husband Richard Rudolph as a producer or co-producer, although Rudolph still co-wrote the songs.
+In his place as producer was Motown veteran Freddie Perren in his only collaboration with Riperton.

+Critical reception

+The Bay State Banner wrote that Riperton's "ethereal voice is perfect for the romantic mood."